davidscholberg/tmux-cluster/README.md

 #### TODO

 * Add ability to specify multiple clusters on command line, each one creating a different session.
+* Add command line option to specify a different pane layout to use instead of the default `tiled` layout.
+* Add command line option to disable pane synchronization.
 * Add command line option to specify path to clusterssh config.
 * Make tmux-cluster match clusterssh's behavior of using the "default" cluster if no cluster is specified.
 * Add command line option to specify path to custom ssh config.